 - There's a transition period of 12 months from the date the new Standard requirements are released.
 During this time, product modifications are made and tests are undertaken to ensure all products that fall into the scope of the EN 1004 Standard conform and are certified.

 - All BoSS products will be put through 3rd party testing to provide additional levels of assurance through official certification.

 - EN 1004:2004 was withdrawn in November 2021.

-- This includes all towers from the ground up will require additional components to conform to the new Standard, so the build method and quantity schedules of our low-level towers are being assessed and updated.
+- Any towers from the ground up will require additional components to conform to the new Standard, so the build method and quantity schedules of our low-level towers are being assessed and updated.